abaj8494/math/calculus/de/main.typ

   u_2(x) = integral (y_1(x)f(x))/(W(x)) dif x $

   === power series method
+  note, that we embark on this approach because the @second-order-standard-form[second order standard form] is not solveable in general with _elementary functions_!

   pick ansatz of the form
   $ y = sum^infinity_(n=0) a_n z^n $